MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-overview/index.md

 :::row-end:::

 ### Figma Toolkit for MRTK3 Preview
 The [prerelease of Figma Toolkit for MRTK3](https://www.figma.com/community/file/1145959192595816999) includes UI components based on Microsoft's new Mixed Reality Design Language introduced in MRTK3.
-You can use the 2D presentations of the components in the design process for creating UI layouts and storyboards.
+You can use the 2D representations of the components in the design process for creating UI layouts and storyboards.

 ## Session videos from Microsoft Mixed Reality Dev Days 2022